-Whether you're selling digital or physical products, you'd probably like to be able to track the lifetime value (LTV) of your individual subscribers—well, Drip makes it easy to do.
+Whether you're selling digital goods or a physical product, you'd probably like to be able to track your subscribers' lifetime value (LTV).
+Drip makes this easy to do.

-We'll cover the different ways that Drip can automatically update your subscribers' LTV, along with how you can use that data to create hyper-specific subscriber segments based on specific LTV criteria.
+We'll cover the different ways that you can automatically update your subscribers' LTV, and how you can use that data to create hyper-specific subscriber segments, based on a specific LTV criteria.

 In this article: